YashJipkate/Naarad/README.md

   * We will form a database which will carry the information of the agencies or the organisation.<br>
   The filtered and categorized messages will now be sent to the concerned NGO/agency which works in the direction of the         specified category. <br>
-  For example, if a message is classfied in the category of sympathy/support/donation then this message will be conveyed to the respected organisation which may help the person as fast as possible.
+  For example, if a message is classfied in the category of sympathy/support/donation then this message will be conveyed to the respected organisation which may help the person as fast as possible.<br>
+  * The messages send in the category _Caution/advice/information_ will be sent to the user in the app to all the users.